-- Be sure to flour the dough so that it doesn’t stick to the table and your rolling pin.
+- Be sure to flour the dough, so it doesn’t stick to the table and your rolling pin.
 Use the pan as a guide to how wide the dough should be.

-- Roll out a dough ball to that it's as wide as your pan and about 3-4 times longer.
+- Roll out a dough ball to be as wide as your pan and about 3-4 times longer.
 Tug on the corners to make the dough into a rectangle.

 - Add a layer of grated mozzarella cheese.
-Spread out of some of the wilted baby spinach, and then add some ham.60 gram wilted baby spinach, 60 gram mozzarella cheese, 2 slices Italian ham
+Spread out some wilted baby spinach, and then add some ham.60 gram wilted baby spinach, 60 gram mozzarella cheese, 2 slices Italian ham

 - Spray the bread pan with non-stick baking spray and add the rolled dough.